mateuszbrycki/aksesi/README.md

 ![alt text](https://blog.mateuszbrycki.com/wp-content/uploads/2017/03/proxy-approach-ss-1024x341.png "Aksesi as a proxy")

 In this model, Aksesi is responsible only for gesture conversion.
 Its logic doesn’t depend on any other application.
-Secondly, a user sends the authentication request to the Aksesi Proxy, and then the proxy sends the request to the back-end application.
-It means that user is not able to see a converted password.
+A user sends the authentication request to the Aksesi Proxy, and then the proxy sends the request to the back-end application.
+It means that the user is not able to see a converted password.
 Another advantage of this solution is that the back-end application doesn’t know about the proxy so it doesn’t matter if application e.g. uses Single Sign-On mechanism.

 ### Security
 Aksesi provides the new level of passwords security.